 Under this Request for Continuation, the ICCB envisions comprehensive Adult Education programs that will provide an array of instructional and support services designed to help students make smooth transitions within adult education and into postsecondary education/training and employment.
-The expectation is that applicants will propose services for all students, at all levels beginning at the low literacy levels through preparation for postsecondary education and employment that are aligned with the four goal statements in the Adult Education Strategic Plan "Expanding Career Pathways Opportunities in Adult Education", and meet the requirements and expectations per the Unified State Plan and WIOA.
+The expectation is that applicants will propose services for all students, at all levels beginning at the low literacy levels through preparation for postsecondary education Strategic Plan "Expanding Career Pathways Opportunities in Adult Education", and meet the requirements and expectations per the Unified State Plan and WIOA.
 Each fiscal year, funded providers will carry out the following activities as described in Section 231(e) of WIOA as well as other requirements as designated by the ICCB: